 Submit a comment to FERC today telling them this dirty fossil fuel project is still not in the public benefit!

 2017: With a new federal administration in 2017 came a renewed push for this project, and this scheme is back.
-The Jordan Cove Energy Project is now a plan by Pembina, another Canadian energy company, to export fracked liquefied natural gas (LNG) from Canada and the Rockies to Asia using Oregon as a right-of-way.
+The Jordan Cove Energy Project is now a plan by Pembina, another Canadian energy company, to export fracked liquefied natural gas (LNG) from Canada and the Rockies overseas using Oregon as a right-of-way.

 March 11, 2016: The Federal Energy Regulatory Commission (FERC) denied the LNG pipeline proposal in an unprecedented decision.
 FERC found that the Canadian developer Veresen and pipeline company Williams did not demonstrate there were sufficient markets for its product to justify the impacts to private landowners along the pipeline route.
 Without the pipeline, there was no justification for the Jordan Cove export facility.
 The decision was a huge setback for the companies, though Veresen released a statement announcing it would ask for a rehearing.